tests-always-included/node-chain-middleware/README.md

 This makes it easier to use middleware together by "chaining" them to be single function which can then be called.

+This module combines multiple middlewares together and "chains" them into a single function.
+Unlike normal middleware additions, you are able to merge arrays of middleware and even nested arrays of middleware.
+They all act as expected.

+This module is currently in use for [Restify] and should work for [Express] and similar servers using the same pattern for middleware.

 How to Use
 ----------